tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/brownfield.md

 ms.reviewer: azmetadatadev
 ---

-# Enable MSP on existing VM/VMSS
+# Enable MSP on existing VM or Virtual Machine Scale Sets
 This page explains the different ways
-Metadata Security Protocol (MSP) can be enabled on existing Virtual Machines (VM) or Virtual Machine Scale Sets (VMSS).
-MSP can be enabled via Portal, ARM template, or the REST API in pre-existing VMs.
+Metadata Security Protocol (MSP) can be enabled on existing Virtual Machines (VM) or Virtual Machine Scale Sets.
+MSP can be enabled via Portal, ARM template, or the REST API in preexisting VMs.

 ## Prerequisites